Vitasoy

-Vitasoy (維他奶) is a Hong Kong beverage company.
+Vitasoy International Holdings Limited (維他奶) is a Hong Kong beverage company.
 It hosts a brand of beverages and desserts named Vita.
-Founded in 1940, it now operates under the Vitasoy International Holdings Limited.
-Its headquarters are in Tuen Mun, New Territories, Hong Kong.
+Founded in 1940, it is based in Tuen Mun, New Territories, Hong Kong.

 Vitasoy products were centred on the high-protein soy milk drink that the company first produced.
 Over the years the company expanded into a wider variety of beverages.
-Some of them (such as fruit juice, milk, tea, soft drinks, water, and tofu) were given the derivative brand name "Vita".
+Some of them (such as fruit juice, milk, tea, soft drinks, water, and tofu) under the "Vita" brand.

 Vitaland Services Limited was founded in 1991.
 It specialises in the operation of the tuck shops in Hong Kong primary and secondary schools and the canteen business.
 "Vitasoy" also established "Hong Kong Gourmet" in 2001 to provide catering services to primary and secondary schools, and meetings.

 History

 Founder

 Vitasoy was founded by Lo Kwee-seong (1910–1995) on 9 March 1940 in Hong Kong with door-to-door delivery of soy milk, selected as a product because many Chinese people are lactose intolerant.
 The company ceased operations from 1941 to 1945 during the Japanese occupation of Hong Kong.
 It re-emerged after the war ended.

 The soy milk was first delivered to people's homes on bicycle, but then began selling through retail outlets.
 By 1950, with sales increasing, Vitasoy established a new factory.
 In 1953, it adopted a sterilisation technology enabling the drinks to be stored without refrigeration.
 In 1975, Vitasoy became the first Hong Kong company to introduce Tetra Pak packaging technology for drinks production.
 This involves UHT (ultra-heat treatment) sterilisation of the product and packaging in aseptic cartons so the drink could be kept for months without refrigeration.

 Vitasoy started to expand into overseas markets in the 80s and 90s.
 Yvonne Lo, the daughter of Dr. Kwee Seong Lo, introduced their soy milks to the U.S. and Canada (Yvonne graduated from the University of Toronto and worked as city planner there for six years) in 1979–1980.
 Vitasoy's North American first head office opened in San Francisco in 1979 as a joint venture with Yvonne's Soy Bean Products Company NA Inc. before becoming subsidiary Vitasoy USA in 1982.
 With acquisition of Nasoya head office moved to Ayer, Massachusetts, in 1998.
 With the divesting of Nasoya in 2016, Vitasoy moved to a small office in Woburn, Massachusetts, with no production facilities in North America.
 In 2018 Vitasoy USA became Vitasoy North America LLC and relocated to Toronto with Woburn responsible for US market only.

 Vitasoy have seen their revenue double in the past decade and reaching to almost a billion US dollars, where China (including Hong Kong) accounts for more than 80% of total sales, with the rest of the revenue coming from markets in Australia, Singapore, Philippines and additional exports going to more than 40 nations.